 Suggested Consent Language Describing the CoC Protections

-When a CoC is obtained, the research subjects must be told about the protections afforded by the Certificate and any exceptions to that protection.
-That information should be included in the informed consent form.
-Sample consent language describing the CoC is below.
+If the researcher obtains informed consent for research covered by a Certificate of Confidentiality, NIH expects that the researcher will tell participants about the protections afforded by the Certificate and any exceptions to that protection.
+Sample consent language describing the protections, limitations and exceptions afforded by a Certificate is below.
 Researchers may adapt the language to the needs of the research participants and to the subject matter of the study.
 However, the language used must cover the basic points noted below.

-In addition, researchers should review boilerplate language about confidentiality and data security that is routinely included in consent forms to ensure that it is consistent with the protections of the Certificate of Confidentiality and the intentions of the researchers to use these protections as necessary.
+It also may be necessary to include language relating to Certificates as part of the statement describing the extent, if any, to which confidentiality of records identifying the subject will be maintained as required by 45 CFR 46.
+In addition, researchers and their institutions should review boilerplate language about confidentiality and data security that is routinely included in consent forms to ensure that it is consistent with the protections of the Certificate of Confidentiality and the intentions of the researchers and institutions to use these protections as necessary.

 (You may Click the box below to select and copy all the text.
 Note that the text in [brackets] is instructional and not part of the consent language)

-[Use the following language as applicable] The Certificate cannot be used to resist a demand for information from personnel of the United States federal or state government agency sponsoring the project and that will be used for auditing or program evaluation of agency funded projects or for information that must be disclosed in order to meet the requirements of the federal Food and Drug Administration (FDA).
-You should understand that a Certificate of Confidentiality does not prevent you or a member of your family from voluntarily releasing information about yourself or your involvement in this research.
-If an insurer, medical care provider, or other person obtains your written consent to receive research information, then the researchers will not use the Certificate to withhold that information.
+[Use the following language as applicable] The Certificate cannot be used to refuse a request for information from personnel of the United States federal or state government agency sponsoring the project that is needed for auditing or program evaluation by [THE AGENCY] which is funding this project or for information that must be disclosed in order to meet the requirements of the federal Food and Drug Administration (FDA).
+You should understand that a Certificate of Confidentiality does not prevent you from voluntarily releasing information about yourself or your involvement in this research.
+If you want your research information released to an insurer, medical care provider, or any other person not connected with the research, you must provide consent to allow the researchers to release it.

-[language such as the following should be included if researcher intend to make voluntary disclosure about information obtained in the research such as child abuse, or intent to hurt self or others.]
-The Certificate of Confidentiality will not be used to prevent disclosure to state or local authorities of [list what will be reported, such as child abuse and neglect, or harm to self or others].
+[language such as the following should be included if researcher intends to disclose information covered by a Certificate, such as potential child abuse, or intent to hurt self or others in response to specific federal, state, or local laws.]
+The Certificate of Confidentiality will not be used to prevent disclosure as required by federal, state, or local law of [list what will be reported, such as child abuse and neglect, or harm to self or others].